MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 == Installation ==

 1. Visit the plugins page on your Admin-page and click  ‘Add New’
-2. Search for 'wp_wpcat_json_rest', or 'JSON' and 'REST'
+2. Search for 'Ext_REST_Media_Lib', or 'JSON' and 'REST'
 1. Once found, click on 'Install'
 1. Go to the plugins page and activate the plugin